A Texas school is devastated by church shooting

 “What they don’t understand is that their whole community has been damaged and traumatized,” said Phillips, who traveled to Las Vegas and Orlando in the wake of mass shootings in those cities.

-(This story corrects shooting victim’s last name to Garcia instead of Garza, paragraph in two)
+(This story corrects shooting victim’s last name to Garcia instead of Garza in second paragraph)

 Reporting by Jon Herskovitz and Lisa Garza; Additional reporting by Andrew Hay; Writing by Andrew Hay; Editing by Daniel Wallis and Matthew Lewis